-Note:1.
-The total amount of dividends determined by the Ordinary General Meeting of Shareholders on March 23, 2021 includes the dividends of ¥7 million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. in relation to the Board Benefit Trust.

-2. The total amount of dividends determined by the Board of Directors Meeting on July 31, 2021 includes the dividends of ¥13 million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. in relation to the Board Benefit Trust.
+- Note:1.
+The total amount of dividends determined by the Ordinary General Meeting of Shareholders on March 23, 2021 includes the dividends of \(\frac{\pmathbf{F}}{7} \) million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. (sub trustee: Custody Bank of Japan, Ltd. (trust account E)) in relation to the Board Benefit Trust. - 2.
+The total amount of dividends determined by the Board of Directors Meeting on July 30, 2021 includes the dividends of ¥13 million on the Company's shares held by the trust account of Mizuho Trust & Banking Co., Ltd. (sub trustee: Custody Bank of Japan, Ltd. (trust account E)) in relation to the Board Benefit Trust.